Board of Directors

 Katie Fowkes grew up on a walnut and prune orchard in Los Molinos and moved to Chico after completing her BS in Electrical Engineering and MA in Business Economics at UC Santa Barbara.
 Her experience with business management and extensive training in math was an excellent foundation for her career in the commercial business market.
 She has been a board member since 2015.
 Katie worked at Tri Counties Bank for five years as a commercial relationship manager and has been vice president, senior commercial relationship manager at Banner Bank for 11 years.
 This position includes analysis and monitoring of multi-phase construction projects, which introduced her to the CHIP organization and expanded her interest to support CHIP's goals in the community.
 In addition to construction lending, Katie works with businesses in industries, from manufacturing to agriculture, in all realms of financing needs.
 She lives in Chico with her husband, Don, and their four kids.

 Vanessa Haro joined the board in late 2016.
-She is a financial advisor with Edward Jones Investments and has a passion for helping people and solving problems.
-She graduated from California State University-Chico with a bachelor's degree in business finance.
-She worked her way through college by working at Tri Counties Bank before moving into property management.
-She managed a large college apartment complex nicknamed "The Zoo" from 2007-2016.
-Since joining the Edward Jones firm in 2016, she has received the Spirit of Partnership Award for 2017 and 2018.
+She is a financial advisor with Edward Jones Investments and has a passion for helping people and problem solving.
+Originally from Siskiyou County, she moved to Chico in 2002 and graduated from California State University-Chico with a bachelor's degree in business finance.
+She worked her way through college in the banking industry before moving into property management.
+She managed a large college apartment complex in Chico, nicknamed "The Zoo" from 2007-2016.
+Since joining the Edward Jones firm in 2016, she has received the Spirit of Partnership Award for 2017, 2018 and 2019.
 In 2019, she received the AAMS® professional designation.
+She is currently Woman Inclusion Leader for her region with Edward Jones.
 As a board member for CHIP, she completed Neighborhood Reinvestment Training in 2017.
-She is the Rotary President for the Corning Rotary Club for 2020-2021.
+She is the Rotary President for the Corning Rotary Club for 2020-2021 and 2021-2022.
+She has two active kids who keep her busy.
 In her spare time, she likes to spend time with her family, travel, golf, and help out in the communities where she lives and works.

 Mark Hooper grew up in rural New York and attended Denison University receiving a BA in Biology and Chico State for a BS in nursing.
 He has worked as a nurse at Enloe Medical Center for 40 years, 38 of those as a Cardiac rehabilitation nurse.
 In his spare time, he built his own home and remodeled four other houses, which he keeps as rentals.
 Before joining the CHIP board in 2006, he spent eight years working with community development in Chico's Chapmantown neighborhood.
 His experiences have taught him that affordable housing and a place one can call home is fundamentally important in the education and health of the individual and the development of a community.